Anti Bullying PolicyNorth Ealing Primary School

 In the case of racist bullying, this must be reported to the Deputy Head for the relevant phase and /or the Headteacher.

-General incidences of bullying should be recorded in the Behaviour Log this would include incidents where staff have had to become involved and speak with children, and/or where parents have raised concerns regarding bullying.
+General incidences of bullying should be recorded on My Concern and the DSL informed, this would include incidents where staff have had to become involved and speak with children, and/or where parents have raised concerns regarding bullying.
+The DSL will read the concern entry and categorise it under bullying.
+The relevant people will be notified and any actions/concern updates will be added.

 Confirmed and persistent cases of bullying must be recorded following the safeguarding procedure, as with any case of Child Protection.